jessoliva/biz-managiz/README.md

     npm i

-Now the manage-put repository is on your GitHub and local computer, and ready to be used!
+Now the manage-pet repository is on your GitHub and local computer, and ready to be used!

 ## 👩🏽‍💻&nbsp; Usage